KasparEtter/ef1p/internet/index.md

 It can even ask the sender to retransmit a certain chunk.
 As long as all the chunks are recombined on the recipient side, the protocol above can be ignorant about such a process.
-As we've seen throughout this introduction, a lot of things can go wrong in computer networks.
+As we've seen in the sections above, a lot of things can go wrong in computer networks.
 In the following subsections,
 we'll have a closer look on how protocols